kirkpatrickprice/PIIDigger/README.md

                         process' above.
-  --list-datahandlers   Display the list of data handlers and exit --list-filetypes      Display the list of file types and exit
+  --list-datahandlers   Display the list of data handlers and exit --list-filetypes      Display the list of file types and exit --version, -v         Display the version number and exit
 ```

 If a configuration file doesn't exist, PIIDigger will use a default configuration as shown below.